LegalPhysics/Research/LinaKaisey/HarvardLivingLaw.Project.Proposals.md

 Each spring, HLS 1Ls submit a draft of writing to be considered for membership on the Harvard Law Review.
 Though the submissions are completely anonymized (i.e., the current Law Review students who judge the competition do not know the entrant's gender or any other identifying information), selected participants in harvard law review are dramatically skewed.
 In 2013, the editorial board was overwhelmingly male and overwhelmingly a product of private rather public undergraduate institutions.
 Some have speculated that the selection process perpetuates the skewed make-up of the board: students like the writing style of students who are similar to them, so perhaps there is a "male" or "private school" way of writing the HLR submission.
 As students from the current board select the anonymous writing of students who share similarities to their writing style, the effect compounds over time.

 I'd like to do a text analysis on the anonymous HLR submissions, to determine if there are writing patterns that emerge over time.
 Last year, the HLR instituted a new policy of affirmative action for female applicants, because they have struggled to address and understand the skewed make-up for so long.
 So, I hope they will be interested in sharing batches of anonymized submissions.

+##Project Proposal 4: Class Selection Clusters - In Progress

+* Oren spoke with Ali and learned Sandy and Ali conducted some research on MIT student enrollment in course data looking at patterns related to students in Venture classes...
+Sandy has access to the underlying dataset including which course identified students took.
+* Lina contacted HLS Registrar and submitted a proposal for the same data from HLS students
+* Outcome of meeting between Ali, Oren, and Sandy: ?

 ##Next Steps